Submission deadline: March 20, 2023

 ▪ Research published within the preceding five academic years.
 Candidates in disciplines where monographs are not considered to be the chief mode of communicating research results may be nominated based on articles or other modes of research output (websites, plays, novels, etc.).

-▪ Academic significance of the contribution to the field and/or social impact.
+▪ Academic significance of the researchers’ contribution to the field and/or social impact.

-▪ Knowledge mobilization effort (academic and community partnerships, government contracts, etc.).
+▪ Knowledge mobilization efforts (academic and community partnerships, government contracts, etc.).

-▪ External grant, award or recognition received within the preceding five academic years.
+▪ External grants, awards or recognitions received within the preceding five academic years.

-Nominations are open to all tenured, tenure-stream and contract faculty (including CLAs and CUPE contract faculty), with the exception of Distinguished Research Professors, Canada Research Chairs and York Research Chairs.
+Nominations are open to all tenured, tenure-stream and contract faculty as indicated above, with the exception of Distinguished Research Professors, Canada Research Chairs and York Research Chairs.
+Self-nominations are accepted.

 An individual may not receive an award in each category more than once every five years.